El Quibían: Title or name

-The fourth voyage of Columbus during the reign of Quibían
+Fourth voyage of Columbus during the reign of Quibían

 The Columbian expedition reached Quibían's domains on January 6, 1503, and due to that arrival date, day of the Epiphany, Christopher Columbus gave the name of Rio Belén, meaning Bethlehem, to what the indigenous people called Yebra river.
 The admiral entrusted his brother, Bartholomew Columbus, to explore around the country, which resulted in an alliance with the Ngöbe under Quibían, who paid a visit to Columbus' ships.

 Columbus decided to found a settlement near the mouth of the river, including several houses made of palm trees to leave provisions and people.
 The settlement was given the name Santa María de Belén and was to be headed by Don Bartholomew with 80 men, while Columbus returned to Spain in search of reinforcements to continue the subjugation of the area to mine its resources.
 However, Quibían, who was suspicious of the Columbus brothers, told them not to go past a certain point in the river.
 When they did, he began secretly planning with several indigenous nations to destroy the settlement and expel the foreigners.

 Aware of these plans, Bartholomew Columbus captured the king, his family and friends, who he led tied up to Santa María.
 El Quibían tricked them into throwing him from the boat, into the river, and the Spanish assumed that since he was tied up, he would drown.
 The Spanish ships left the river and anchored a short distance from the coast, but while Bartholomew was on board to receive instructions from Christopher Columbus, el Quibían, who had managed to escape and gather some of the neighboring nations, attacked Santa María.
 There was a battle, in which Bartholomew Columbus was wounded, and el Quibían defeated the Spanish.
 Finally, the Spanish had to abandon their settlement and flee.
 On the ships, some of the relatives and friends of el Quibían tried to flee, but those who did not make it were hanged in the hold of the ship where they had been held.